robbiebroughton/Optimisation_MC2BIS-/README.md

 1) Complies with current regualtions
 2) Automatically reduces the number of false positives generated and hence investigator workload

+## Data:
+For privacy reasons we cannot release data set!

 ## **Overview of plan:**
 ![2 Stage Process](https://user-images.githubusercontent.com/30290960/30808840-f2261de4-a1ff-11e7-8dd6-3b748376f57a.PNG)

+1) Stage 1 - We receive data set of alerted transactions with labels of SAR (Suspicious Activity Report) or No SAR.
+Our goal here is to:
+- Create predictive model to predict No SAR and find the optimal cut off value to autclose non suspicious alerts
+- Explain importance of the variables (Very important as bank employee must be able to explain to investigator why the AML system has autoclosed an alert)

+2) Stage 2 - We take a look at the rules used to generate the original alerts and tune them for each customer profile.
+This will reduce the original number of alerts generated next time around!

+### *Stage 1*
+Overview of methodology:

+1) Initial Data Cleaning
+2) Top down segmentation
+3) Feature selection, replacing missing values
+4) Standardization and exploratory analysis
+5) Bottom up clustering
+6) Model Building
+7) Model Evaluation and Autoclosing of alerts

+### *Stage 2*

 ## Team: